Mausam (TV series)

-Mausam (lit: Weather) is a Pakistan television drama serial aired on Hum TV in 2014.
+Mausam (lit: Weather) is a Pakistan television drama serial that aired on Hum TV in 2014.
 Produced by Momina Duraid and written by Aliya Bukhari, it is based on the theme of love and jealousy.
 It stars Ahsan Khan, Hareem Farooq and Yumna Zaidi.

 Synopsis

 This drama shows the relationship between two cousins (Shazia and Saman) who belong to a middle-class family.
 They live in the same home and get on well with each other.
 Things take a turn for the worse when they come across the affluent bachelor Hashir.
-Shazia [ Yumna ] is more ambitious and materialistic, and is keen on marrying Hashir but he falls in love with Saman because of her docile and modest nature.
-This ensues a series of manipulations by Shazia as she tries to win over Hashir by keeping him away from Saman.
+Shazia (Yumna) is more ambitious and materialistic, and is keen on marrying Hashir for his wealth but he falls in love with Saman because of her docile and modest nature.
+This sets off a series of manipulations by Shazia as she tries to win over Hashir by keeping him away from Saman.
 Somehow, Shazia convinces Hashir to fall for her tricks and they get together whilst simultaneously hiding a relationship with Faisal.
 Yet truth prevails in the end and Shazia decides to leave Saman and Hashir alone.